w3f/polkadot-wiki/docs/learn/learn-parachains-faq.md

 ### In what scenarios do parachains need their own security?

-Most parachains will not need to worry about their own security, since all state transitions will be secured by the Polkadot Relay Chain validator set.
+Most parachains will not need to worry about their own security, since all state transitions will be secured by the Polkadot relay chain validator set.
 However, in some cases (which are considered more experimental), parachains may require their own security.
-In general, these cases will revolve around lack of data available to Relay Chain validators.
+In general, these cases will revolve around lack of data available to relay chain validators.

-One example is if the state transition function is some succinct or zero-knowledge proof, the parachain would be responsible for keeping its data available as the Relay Chain won't have it.
+One example is if the state transition function is some succinct or zero-knowledge proof, the parachain would be responsible for keeping its data available as the relay chain won't have it.
 Additionally, for chains with their own consensus, like the one that enables fast payments on [Blink Network](https://www.youtube.com/watch?v=sf5GMDlG7Uk), there would probably need to be a Byzantine agreement between stakers before a parachain block is valid.
-The agreement would be necessary because the data associated with the fast consensus would be unknown to Relay Chain validators.
+The agreement would be necessary because the data associated with the fast consensus would be unknown to relay chain validators.

 ## Slot Auctions